Safety around Schools

 School zones

 In South Australia, school zones apply 24 hours a day, 7 days a week throughout the year.
-White zigzag lines are marked on the road, showing you are approaching a school zone.
+White zigzag lines are marked on the road to show you are approaching a school zone.
 Signs show the start and end of school zones.

 Signs and restrictions around schools